zifeo/Food-habits/README.md

 - content languages : textual informations (including menus) can have different name depending on area, standardization and translation might be needed
 - data completeness : non food data might need be extracted from different sources to achieve a valuable meaning

-After finishing the projects, the challenges actually were the following ones:
+After finishing the project, the challenges actually were the following ones:

-- Data mining and normalization (high variance, different sources, captchas)
+- data mining and normalization (high variance, different sources, captchas)
-- Data organization (complex queries, centralized storage with ElasticSearch)
+- data organization (complex queries, centralized storage with ElasticSearch)
-- French NLP (weird characters, hard modeling)
+- french NLP (weird characters, hard modeling)
-- Matching (many candidates, heterogeneous units)
+- matching (many candidates, heterogeneous units)
-- Computationally heavy (vectorization, visualization)
+- computationally heavy (vectorization, visualization)

 Regarding the content languages, no data was available for the German and Italian part of Switzerland on LaFourchette.
 Therefore we focused our work on France and the French part of Switzerland.

 ## Improvements

-- Formal statistical evaluation
+- formal statistical evaluation: as limited in time, the project does not contain a lot of insights.
+This could be definetly enhanced to increase modelling and evaluation.
-- Deep recurrent model for matching
+- deep recurrent model for matching: one should evalute the effiency of neural net to match meal to recipes.
-- Computational efficiency
+- computational efficiency: currently the matching last 20 seconds per restaurant (centralized server), this could be improved by batching, parallelisation and local server.
-- Expand visualization
+- expand visualization: better interactive and more diverse kind of visuzalization.
-- More and enhanced data for Switzerland
+- more and enhanced data for Switzerland: data precision is still an issue.
+This could have been improved by using personal restaurant websites for example.

 ## License